Measurement of the relative $B^{\pm}_{c}/B^{\pm}$ production cross section with the ATLAS detector at $\sqrt{s}=8$ TeV: Simulation, reconstruction, and event selection

 Samples for the signal ($B^{\pm}_c\to J/\psi \pi^{\pm}$ and $B^{\pm}\to J/\psi K^{\pm}$) were generated with the \textsc{Pythia} Monte Carlo (MC) generator \cite{Pythia6, Pythia8}.
 For the generation of the $B^{\pm}_c$ meson a dedicated \textsc{Pythia} extension was used, based on theoretical input \cite{Berezhnoy, Berezhnoy2}.
 The parameters of the MC simulation are described in Section~6.
 The response of the ATLAS detector was simulated with the ATLFAST2 procedure \cite{ATLAS_Sim} using the \textsc{Geant4} package \cite{Geant4}, and the events are reconstructed with the same software as is used to process the data from the detector.
 The effect of multiple proton--proton collisions per beam crossing, also known as pileup, is included.

 The $J/\psi$ candidates are reconstructed from pairs of oppositely charged muon candidates.
 To allow the most accurate corrections for trigger efficiencies, each reconstructed muon candidate is required to match a trigger-identified muon candidate within a cone\footnote{ATLAS uses a right-handed coordinate system with its origin at the nominal interaction point (IP) in the center of the detector and the $z$-axis along the beam line.
 The $x$-axis points from the IP to the center of the LHC ring, and the $y$-axis points upward.
-Polar coordinates $(r,\phi )$ are used in the transverse $(x,y)$ plane, $\phi$ being the azimuthal angle around the beam pipe.} of size $\Delta R = \sqrt{(\Delta \eta)^2 + (\Delta \phi)^2} = 0.01$.
+Cylindrical coordinates $(r,\phi)$ are used in the transverse plane, $\phi$ being the azimuthal angle around the $z$-axis and $r$ the distance from the IP in the transverse plane.} of size $\Delta R = \sqrt{(\Delta \eta)^2 + (\Delta \phi)^2} = 0.01$.
 The efficiency of matching the reconstructed muon candidates to the trigger muon candidates is comparable for the two $B$-meson species according to MC simulation.
 The muon pair is fitted to a common vertex with the requirement that at least one of the muons is a combined muon.
 The procedure is described in Ref.~\cite{Fitting}.
 The following requirements are applied to choose a $J/\psi$ candidate: \begin{itemize} \item The $p_{\mathrm T}$ of each of the two muon candidates must be above 4\,\GeV. \item The vertex fit quality $\chi^2 / (N_{\text{d.o.f.}} = 1)$ must be below 15.
-This soft requirement is chosen to remove highly unlikely muon combinations and is confirmed by the MC studies. \item The invariant mass $m(\mu^+\mu^-)$ calculated from the re-fitted track parameters must lie in a mass window that depends on the pseudorapidity of the muons.
+This soft requirement is chosen to remove highly unlikely muon combinations. \item The invariant mass $m(\mu^+\mu^-)$ calculated from the re-fitted track parameters must lie in a mass window that depends on the pseudorapidity of the muons.
 The $\eta$ ranges are determined from the resolution of the muon detectors.
 Three mass windows are defined for the $J/\psi$ around the world average value of 3096.916\,\MeV\ \cite{PDG_2018}, as follows.
 If the $|\eta|$ of both muons is less than (greater than) $1.05$, the mass window is $\pm 120$\,\MeV\ ($\pm 270\,\MeV$).
 If the $|\eta|$ of one muon is less than 1.05 and the $|\eta|$ of the other muon is between 1.05 and 2.5, the mass window is $\pm 180$\,\MeV.

 \end{itemize} The muon mass is assigned to each track in the $J/\psi$ reconstruction.
 The re-fitted track parameters are derived from the vertex fit.

 The $B$ candidates (where $B$ represents $B_{c}^{\pm}$ or $B^{\pm}$) are reconstructed by fitting the tracks of the two muons from the $J/\psi$ candidate, together with a charged-hadron track, to a common vertex.
 For the $B^{\pm}$ candidates the kaon mass is assigned to the hadron track while for the $B^{\pm}_c$ candidates the pion mass is assigned to the hadron track.
 The mass of the $J/\psi$ meson is constrained in the fit to its world average value.